What is Pupil Premium?

 DEPARTMENT OF EDUCATION

-To find out if your child is eligible for Pupil Premium funding and to apply please contact Mrs Madle in the school office.
+To find out if your child is eligible for Pupil Premium funding and to apply please contact Mrs Eades in the office.

-Please click on the link to read about our Pupil Premium strategy for 2020-21.
+Please click on the link to read about below to read our Pupil Premium Strategy.
 Please note this is a working document and it will be continually reviewed and monitored to ensure that our targets are having the impact that we want to ensure that all Pupil Premium children make good progress from their starting points.
+This is the second year of a three year strategy plan and targets and funding have been adjusted to show this.

 Please click on the attachment below to access our Pupil Premium Strategy for the academic year 2021-22.
 Our strategy that we have developed, as in previous years is based on evidence informed approaches from the EEF.
 (Education Endowment Foundation)